a7mmdl/a7mmdl/README.md

 ###

 <p align="left">Hello there!
-I'm a7mmdl, a passionate developer.
+I'm Ahmed, a passionate developer.
 I love creating solutions and learning about new technologies.
 I build applications on both the frontend and backend using JavaScript, Python, Php, SQL and other languages.<br><br>I enjoy taking on new challenges and developing robust backend systems and engaging user interfaces with tools like Django and Next.js.
 I also work with databases such as SQLite and PostgreSQL, as well as HTML and CSS for polished results.<br><br>Let's connect and work together to create something amazing!</p>

 ###